istio/istio.io/content/docs/tasks/traffic-management/ingress/index.md

 ## Accessing ingress services using a browser

-As you may have guessed, entering the `httpbin` service URL in a browser won't work because you don't have a way to tell the browser to pretend to be accessing "httpbin.example.com", like you did with _curl_.
-In a real world situation this wouldn't be a problem because the requested host would be properly configured and DNS resolvable, so you would be using its domain name in the URL (for example, `https://httpbin.example.com/status/200`).
+Entering the `httpbin` service URL in a browser won't work because you can't tell the browser to pretend to be accessing `httpbin.example.com` like with `curl`.
+In a real world situation, this is not a problem because because you configure the requested host properly and DNS resolvable.
+Thus, you use the host's domain name in the URL, for example, `https://httpbin.example.com/status/200`.

 To work around this problem for simple tests and demos, use a wildcard `*` value for the host in the `Gateway` and `VirutualService` configurations.
 For example, if you change your ingress configuration to the following: